Burkina Faso Armed Forces: History

+On April 20, 2023, the 3rd Battalion of the Rapid Intervention Brigade committed the Karma massacre, rounding up and executing between 60 and 156 civilians, including women and children.

 Ground forces

 The Army of Burkina Faso (L'Armée de Terre or LAT – Ground Forces) is a skeletonised force structure of some 5,800–6,000 officers and men, augmented by a conscript force or People's Militia of some 45,000 men and women.
 Unlike the police and security forces, the Army and the People's Militia are organised along Soviet/Chinese models and precepts.
 The Army is equipped with light wheeled armoured cars, some mounting cannons.

 The International Institute for Strategic Studies estimated in 2011–12 that Burkina Faso had 6,400 personnel in L'Armée de Terre in three military regions, one tank battalion (two tank platoons), five infantry regiments that may be under-strength, and an airborne regiment.
 Artillery and engineer battalions are also listed.

 In recent years, the United States has begun providing military assistance and training to Burkina Faso's ground forces.
 It has trained three 750-man battalions for peace support operations in Darfur.
 During a recent UN inspection, a U.S. Department of Defense evaluation team found Burkina's Laafi battalion fit to deploy to Sudan.
 Using a small Department of Defense International Military Education and Training (IMET) budget, the U.S. Embassy has established English-language courses at an LAT military base, and has brought LAT officers to attend officer basic training courses in the U.S. The government of Burkina Faso has also accepted additional U.S. training assistance in counter-terrorism tactics and humanitarian assistance.
 Burkina Faso has recently become a member of the Trans-Sahara Counterterrorism Partnership (TSCTP).

 Three years of increasingly frequent and deadly attacks, by various jihadist groups, prompted the replacement of the Army Chief of Staff, Sadou Oumarou, appointed three years ago with the same mandate, with General Moise Minoungou on 6 January 2019.

 There is a multi-national training camp in Loumbila Department, staffed by Czech and Polish instructors.